neonious/lowjs/README.md

 ### low.js for ESP32
 The ESP32 edition is identical to the community edition, but adapted for the ESP32 microcontroller.
 This version is not Open Source.

-It is pre-flashed on the neonious one and plain ESP32-WROVER modules which you can order from neonious (direct link to store).
+It is pre-flashed on the neonious one and plain ESP32-WROVER modules which you can order from neonious (https://www.neonious.com/Store).

 ## Documentation